GuidoBisocoli/SDL3-BOX2D-Sandbox/README.md

 https://github.com/user-attachments/assets/67c20fc1-bd92-4a55-8a29-fa804ec83273

+### Download
+- Download it from Releases if you just want to test it

 ### Usage
 - Download and extract [Box2D](https://github.com/erincatto/box2d) and copy box2d.lib and box2dd.lib to your project directory
 - Open .sln and configure your paths in Project Settings